lynkos/algae-detection/docs/appendix.md

     # Annotate the frame with its result, then show in window
     imshow(self._args.title, label.annotate(scene = bbox.annotate(frame, detection), detections = detection))
 ```
+See '<a target="_blank" alt="'Deploy custom model' section in the Colab notebook used to train the model" href="https://colab.research.google.com/drive/19X4aGWTeXQbgEKVteR9qrgit67jNxkmJ#scrollTo=43nDTz1Oc7_Z">Deploy custom model</a>' section in the <a target="_blank" alt="Colab notebook used to train the model" href="https://colab.research.google.com/drive/19X4aGWTeXQbgEKVteR9qrgit67jNxkmJ">Colab notebook used to train the model</a> for further details.

 <h2><a target="_blank" alt="Repo's GitHub 'Issues' page" href="https://github.com/lynkos/algae-detection/issues">Future Work</a></h3>